-The USACE and the USEPA regulate and permit dredge and fill activities within the waters of the United States, including wetlands under the authority of Section 404 of the CWA.
+The USACE and USEPA regulate and permit dredge and fill activities within the waters of the United States, including wetlands under the authority of Section 404 of the CWA.
 The USEPA reviews and provides input to the permit applications.

-No wetlands are located on the proposed project site; therefore, no impacts on wetlands would be expected.
+No wetlands are located on the proposed hot cargo pad site; therefore, no impacts on wetlands would be expected.

-Under the No Action Alternative, the 377 ABW would not construct an SFC and 377 SFS functions would remain in their existing buildings.
-Selection of this alternative would result in continued deterioration of the existing 377 SFS facilities that do not meet current environmental standards.
-Furthermore, the existing 377 SFS facilities, which consist of 11 separate buildings scattered up to 10 miles apart, create less-efficient conditions with widespread effects on biological resources, including increased noise and ground disturbance.
+Under the No Action Alternative, the 377 ABW would not construct the proposed hot cargo pad and new taxiway.
+Selection of this alternative would result in continued deterioration of the existing cargo pad that does not meet current environmental standards.
+Furthermore, the frequent maintenance and repair to the existing cargo pad would result in increased noise and disturbance by maintenance personnel and vehicles.